yeongjoonJu/CFR-GAN/Readme.md

 ~~~
 This work was supported by Institute of Information & communications Technology Planning Evaluation (IITP) grant funded by the Korea government(MSIT) (No. 2019-0-00079, Artificial Intelligence Graduate School Program(Korea University))

+This work was supported by Institute for Information & communications Technology Promotion(IITP) grant funded by the Korea government(MSIT) (No.2019-0-01371, Development of brain-inspired AI with human-like intelligence).
 ~~~